The Vogues: Career

 The group, originally named the Val-Aires, formed in 1958 at Turtle Creek High School.
 They signed with Pittsburgh manager Elmer Willet, who produced their first recording release "Which One Will It Be/Launie My Love".
 DJ Porky Chedwick became a supporter booking the group for his rock and roll shows and record hops.
 Chedwick put them on bills with the Drifters, the Platters, and the Dells.
 Clark Race of KDKA radio promoted the group on his KDKA-TV dance show.
 Having strong regional sales, the single was picked up for national distribution by Coral Records.

 After high school, members of the group variously joined the Army or went to college.
 After their enlistments and college degrees were completed, they decided to record again.
 Each member paid $100 towards the fee to record a demo tape.
 They hired Nick Cenci, who had helped bring Lou Christie mainstream success, to produce the recording.
 In 1965, Cenci produced recording sessions for the Val-Aires at Gateway Studios in Pittsburgh, including vocals for a cover of the Petula Clark song "You're the One", which was released on the band's own Blue Star label.
 Cenci then persuaded John Rook, program director of KQV, to play the single.
 With local airplay and sales Cenci signed them to the Co & Ce label as the "Vogues" and secured national distribution.
 The song soon became a national hit reaching number four on the Billboard Hot 100.
-Later in 1965, Cenci produced another Vogues recording session, which resulted in the No. 4 Billboard hit, "Five O'Clock World".
+Later in 1965, Cenci produced another Vogues recording session, which resulted in a No. 4 Billboard hit, "Five O'Clock World".

-In 1966, Co & Ce Records released the singles "Magic Town", which reached no. 21 in February of that year, and the no. 29 "The Land of Milk and Honey".
+In 1966, Co & Ce Records released the singles "Magic Town", which reached no. 21 in April of that year, and the no. 29 "The Land of Milk and Honey".
 The singles "Summer Afternoon" and "Lovers of the World Unite" were released on Co & Ce in 1967.
 Co & Ce leased the Vogues to Reprise Records (distributed by Warner Bros.) where they found success with cover versions of "Turn Around, Look at Me" (No. 7), "My Special Angel" (No. 7), "Till" (No. 27), "No, Not Much" (No. 34), "Earth Angel (Will You Be Mine)" (No. 42), "Moments to Remember" (No. 47), and "Green Fields" (No. 92).
 Dick Glasser also produced several unreleased singles by The Vogues for Reprise, including Paul Levinson's "Unbelievable (Inconceivable) You".
 The original group appeared on popular TV shows in the 1960s, including The Tonight Show, The Ed Sullivan Show, Shindig, The Red Skelton Show, The Glen Campbell Goodtime Hour, American Bandstand, Hullabaloo, and The Mike Douglas Show.